madhavsikka/Slack-Bot-for-Question-Answering/readme.md

-# Slack Bot for Question Answering
+# Slack Bot for Summarizing Long Messages

-- It is a retriever-reader based model for document based question answering using **Haystack** and **Elastic Search**
+- Used Java Slack API for building the Slack Bot
-- The Slack Bot performs extractive search on all documents present in a Slack channel, and answers user queries
+- Used OpenAI GPT3's summarizing feature to summarize long messages